How to Start an LLC in Utah

 - Get an EIN

-- File the Annual Report
+- File a Beneficial Ownership Information Report

 Step 1: Name Your Utah LLC

-- Your name must include the phrase “limited liability company” or one of the following abbreviations or words: “limited company, L.C., or L.L.C.”
+- Your name must include the phrase “limited liability company,” “limited company,” “L.L.C.,” or “L.C.”

-- Your name cannot include words that could confuse your LLC with a government agency (FBI, Treasury, State Department, etc.).
+- Your name cannot include words that could imply that your LLC is affiliated with a government body (e.g., State, Treasury, etc.).

-3. Is the URL available?
-We recommend that you check to see if your business name is available as a web domain.
-Even if you don't plan to create a business website today, you may want to buy the URL in order to prevent others from acquiring it.
+You should check online to see if your business name is available as a web domain.
+Even if you don’t plan to make a business website right away, this is an extremely important step as it will prevent others from acquiring it, potentially saving you both time and money in the long term.

 Once you have verified your name is available, you may now select a professional service to complete the LLC formation process for you.

-Step 2: Choose a Utah Registered Agent
+Step 2: Choose a Registered Agent in Utah

 What is a registered agent?
 A registered agent is an individual or business entity responsible for receiving important tax forms, legal documents, notice of lawsuits, and official government correspondence on behalf of your business.
-Think of your registered agent as your business's point of contact with the state.
+You can think of your registered agent as your business’s primary point of contact with the state.

 Step 3: File the Utah LLC Certificate of Organization